Dream of:21 February 1984 "A Contemptive Fellow"

 I was expecting Woods to be coming into the office today and I thought when he arrived I would like to talk with him about my working on the second phase.

-But when I went into the room only one man was there – Dawson.
+But when I went into the room only one man was there – Dawson (a law professor).
 I sat down and began talking with Dawson.
 I told him I had learned much about the construction business since I had worked here.
 I began talking about the construction project in which I was interested.
 Dawson seemed to be aware of the project.
 Finally I said, "I guess my question is – What does it take to be able to get out there and work in the field?"

 Dawson said, "Well, you are a contemptive fellow."